openstack/puppet-swift/README.md

 This new provider is intended to improve puppet-swift deployments in the following ways:

 * The default service provider for puppet-swift is to use distribution specific service providers such as systemd and upstart.
 If distribution provided init scripts do not specify the full range of service commands, puppet will fall back to methods such as process name matching which is not very reliable.
 For example, if you were to tail a log file with the same name as a swift process, puppet will interpret that process table match as the swift-proxy service running and fail to start the swift service.
 * Minimize customer impact: Using the swiftinit service provider enables more specific and targeted control of swift services.
-Swift-init provides grateful stop/start reload/restart of swift services which will allow swift processes to finish any current requests before completely stopping the old processes.
+Swift-init provides graceful stop/start and reload/restart of swift services which will allow swift processes to finish any current requests before completely stopping the old processes.
 * Specific control of services starting at boot is implemented by adding or removing a templated init or services file.
 This is managed by this provider.
 For EL and non Ubuntu Debian OS types, this provider will also make calls out to systemctl reload and systemctl enable/disable.
-* Future use of the swiftinit provider is planed to allow for starting multiple servers using swift-init and multiple configuration files, to support a dedicated replication network.
+* Future use of the swiftinit provider is planned to allow for starting multiple servers using swift-init and multiple configuration files, to support a dedicated replication network.

 ### Using the swiftinit service provider